stonepros/stone/doc/releases/firefly.rst

 ===============

-This Firefly point release fixes an potential data corruption problem when ceph-osd daemons run on top of XFS and service Firefly librbd clients.
+This Firefly point release fixes an potential data corruption problem when stone-osd daemons run on top of XFS and service Firefly librbd clients.
 A recently added allocation hint that RBD utilizes triggers an XFS bug on some kernels (Linux 3.2, and likely others) that leads to data corruption and deep-scrub errors (and inconsistent PGs).
 This